We are now accepting applications for our cohort beginning fall 2018:

 Step 1: Complete the Online Application

 The first—and easiest—step in the process is completing the online application form.
-Filling out this form provides us with helpful information about who you are and what you are hoping to pursue at The Seattle School.
-It also connects you with the Admissions Counselor that works with your specific program of interest.
-Your Admissions Counselor is a great resource and will work closely with you as you move through the rest of the process.
+Filling out this form provides us with more context about who you are and what you are hoping to pursue at The Seattle School.
+It also connects you with a member of our Graduate Admissions Team, who will work closely with you as you move through the process.

 Need help?
 Feel free to contact us via firstname.lastname@example.org or (206) 876.6121.

-The Admissions interview process is designed to give applicants an experience of our experiential and relational learning community and curriculum.
+The Admissions interview process is designed to give applicants a taste of our experiential and relational learning community and curriculum.
 At The Seattle School, the group interview is a part of the application process.
 We place a high value on gaining a holistic experience of our applicants and are intentional about creating an opportunity for each applicant to be seen and known.

 Our interviews are conducted in small groups (5-6 applicants each) and focus on dialogue and group dynamics.
 This is not a competitive job interview; we are about creating a context to experience you, how you interact, and what you bring to a group and a conversation.
 Each group has a faculty or instructional staff member that serves as a facilitator.
 Through the interview process we are able to gain greater insight into who you are and what you bring, while you also have the opportunity to get a taste for the relational learning culture at The Seattle School.
 Following the group interview, applicants gather for a larger group to debrief and share their experiences with one another.

 Once you have completed the application process and participated in an interview, the Admissions Review Committee will review your file and make a decision about your acceptance.
-The review process takes approximately six to eight weeks.
-After the Admissions Review Committee makes decisions you will receive a phone call from the Direction of Enrollment Management.
-If you are accepted into your desired program you will receive an acceptance packet in the mail with an official letter of invitation, as well as important enrollment documents.
+You will be notified by phone and email six to eight weeks following the completion of your application.

 You’ve been accepted.
 Congratulations!
 Your acceptance packet contains important enrollment and financial aid documents.
-To secure your seat in the incoming cohort, submit your $200 enrollment deposit along with your Notice of Intent to Enroll, Statement of Agreement, and Student Financial Services Profile.
-Upon receipt the Admissions Office will confirm your enrollment and your file will be transition to the Academics Office.
+To secure your seat in the incoming cohort, submit your $250 enrollment deposit along with your Notice of Intent and Statement of Agreement.
+Upon receipt the Office of Graduate Admissions will confirm your enrollment and the Office of Academic Services will create your student account.

 You’re enrolled!
-The Admissions Team will continue to support you as you matriculate.
-Our Matriculate blog will serve as your field guide during the transition and your cohort’s Facebook Group creates a context for you to begin connecting with one another.
+Our Graduate Admissions Team will continue to support you as you matriculate.
+Our Matriculate blog will serve as your field guide during the transition and your cohort’s private Facebook Group is a great venue for you to begin connecting with one another.